ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/04-resizing-hash-tables.md

 complicated reasoning about the length of clusters.

-Resizing of hash tables is similar to resizing of dynamic arrays, but differ in two key aspects
+Resizing of hash tables is similar to resizing of dynamic arrays, but differ in two key aspects:
-(dynamic arrays can not be used for hash tables):

 * When we increase the size of a hash table, we can not simply copy elements to the new array.
 The values need to be re-hashed